lingtalfi/JQuery/README.md

-JQuery is part of the [universe framework](https://github.com/karayabin/universe-snapshot).
+Jquery is part of the [universe framework](https://github.com/karayabin/universe-snapshot).

 Install